digital-bauhaus/python-project-template/README.md

 * `test`: This is probably the most useful rule for developing.
 It checks the linter and runs the tests with the current Python version.
 * `codeformat`: Format all source and test files with Black.
-* `build`: Build the source distribution and wheel packages.
+* `distribution`: Build the source distribution and wheel packages.
 * `clean`: Removes all the local build files.
 Note that this does not include anything in the virtual environment to prevent conflicts with your Poetry workflow.

 I recommend using the make rules instead of running all the commands manually since it's easy to forget something.

+To adjust the Makefile to your project you have to change the `MODULE_NAME`.
+If your source folder names differ from this template, this has to be changed in `SOURCE_FOLERS` accordingly.

 ## GitHub Actions Workflows